huantran123/Data-Structure-and-Algorithms/README.md

 ## Recursion
 ### When to use recursion
 #### Tree
-Every time you are using a tree or converting something into atree, consider recursion
+Every time you are using a tree or converting something into a tree, consider recursion
 1. Divided into a number of subproblems that are smaller instances of the same problem
 2. Each instance of the subproblem is identical in nature
 3. The solutions of each subproblem can be combined to solve the problem at hand